Persecution of Orthodox Tewahedo Christianity: Contemporary era

 Many churches faces significant challenges in lieu of the current political instabilities in Ethiopia, such as in Axum massacre in the Tigray War.
 Arson attacks are widely reported and Orthodox leaders complained such incidents several years ago.
 The Ethiopian government is accused of "masterminding" killings of several Christians for political purpose.
 For instance, three Christians were killed after unknown armed assailants opened fire in Shashamane on 2 February 2023 amidst crisis between the Ethiopian Orthodox and the illegal Oromia Region synod.
 According to local residents, the Oromia police was the preparator of the attack.
 The Axum massacre in late 2020 happened just before annual Axum Tsion Festival, a major Ethiopian Orthodox festival on 30 November.
 It was perpetuated by the Ethiopian and Eritrean joint forces after they took control of the city on 19 November according to Amnesty International.

+2025–2026 Arsi Zone massacres

+Since October 2025, a series of massacres and targeted attacks against Ethiopian Orthodox Tewahedo Christians in the Arsi Zone of the Oromia Region have resulted in hundreds of deaths, widespread displacement, and the destruction of churches and property.
+The violence has been described by human rights groups as “ethnic cleansing” and a “systematic pattern of religious persecution.”

+Background

+The Arsi Zone, located in southeastern Oromia, has experienced recurring ethno‑religious violence since at least 2016.
+Attacks have periodically intensified, with major waves documented in 2020, 2022, August 2023, and November 2023.
+Orthodox Christians many of whom are of Amhara background have been disproportionately targeted.

+2025 massacres

+In October 2025, the Ethiopian Orthodox Tewahedo Church (EOTC) reported that more than 25 civilians had been killed in the East Arsi Zone.
+According to the church, the victims were “followers of the Orthodox Tewahedo faith,” shot or fatally stabbed by unknown gunmen.
+A religious leader in the area stated that approximately 190 people had been killed in similar attacks since 2021.
+On 28 October 2025, five members of the same family were killed in Honqolo Wabe (Siltana) district.

+In early November 2025, five Orthodox Christians were killed while working on teff farms in Merti district.
+Three missing individuals from a previous attack were found dead, bringing the total number of Orthodox Christian victims in the area to 33 since October.
+Local church representatives stated that over 140 people had been killed since September in Sherka district alone.
+In one case, a child survivor underwent a leg amputation after being shot.